brunoruviaro/ardour4-tutorial/_posts/2014-08-19-changing-edit-modes.md

 Region.
 When this Cursor Mode is selected, your cursor pointer will look like a small loudspeaker icon.

-> TIP: quickly audition a selected Region with the shortcut "*H*".
+> TIP: you can also quickly audition a selected Region without leaving the Grab Mode.
+Simply select a Region and hit the shortcut key "*H*".

 ### **Draw Mode (shortcut D)**

 Use this mode to draw gain automation points.
 Cursor looks like a pencil.
+Automation will be discussed in detail in the chapter [Using Automation](../using-automation).

 You can also *edit* individual points in this mode if you bring your cursor right on top of the automation point you want to move (mouse will turn into a small cross).
 However, if you are not precise this may accidentally create a new automation point.
 If this becomes a problem, you should use the next Mode, which only allows for editing existing points, not creating new ones.